plantnet/malpolon/README.md

 * [![Matplotlib](https://img.shields.io/badge/Matplotlib-%2311557C.svg?logo=matplotlib&logoColor=white)](https://matplotlib.org/) - For displaying purposes
 * [![Hydra](https://img.shields.io/badge/Hydra-%23729DB1.svg?logo=hydra&logoColor=white)](https://hydra.cc/docs/intro/) - To handle models' hyperparameters
 * [![Cartopy](https://img.shields.io/badge/Cartopy-%2300A1D9.svg?logo=cartopy&logoColor=white)](https://scitools.org.uk/cartopy/docs/latest/) - To handle geographical data

-## ⚒️ Troubleshooting
-### `ValueError: Expected more than 1 value per channel when training, got input size torch.Size([1, 256, 1, 1])`

-This error might occur when your model is trying to perform a forward pass on a layer which encounters division by 0 because of how small the data is.

-Typically, a ResNet block cannot run a `batch_norm` operation on a tensor of size `[1, 256, 1, 1]` because for each of the 256 channels, there is only 1 value to normalize.
-Since the operation is `value - mean / std`, the std is 0 and the operation is impossible.

-To solve this issue, you can either:
-- **Increase the batch size** of your dataloader.
-A small batch size can lead to the last one containing only 1 element _e.g.: a dataset of 99 elements with batch size of 2.
-Increasing the batch size to 4 would leave a remainder of 3 elements in the last batch [3, 256, 1, 1]_.
-- **Increase the input size of your data** so that the encoding layers don't reduce the size too much _e.g.: a patch size of 64 leads to [1, 256, 4, 4]_
-- **Change the model architecture** by removing the `batch_norm` layers (can lead to further issues).

 ## Acknowledgments